Cybertas/WriteUps/Easy/Unix/Postman/writeup.md

 #### Lesson Learned
-- learned how to compromise weakly configured redis server but using readily available info
+- Learned how to compromise weakly configured redis server by using readily available info
-- use john to crack ssh private key passwords
+- Using john to crack ssh private key passwords